MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli.md

 ## Windows

-### Bash in Ubuntu on Windows

-Azure CLI 2.0 supports Bash command syntax, making Bash on Windows a great way to use the CLI.
+Azure CLI 2.0 supports Bash command syntax, making Bash on Ubuntu on Windows a great way to use the CLI.
+If you don't use Bash, you can install and use the CLI in the Windows command-line.

+### Bash on Ubuntu on Windows

 1. If you don't have Bash on Windows, [install it](https://msdn.microsoft.com/commandline/wsl/install_guide).